SongshGeo/shifting_baseline/docs/index.md

-# Past1000
+# Shifting Baseline

 A comprehensive Python library for analyzing historical climate reconstruction data and comparing it with collective memory records from historical documents.

 ## Overview

-Past1000 is designed to bridge the gap between objective climate reconstructions and subjective historical records.
+Shifting Baseline is designed to bridge the gap between objective climate reconstructions and subjective historical records.
 The library provides tools for:

 - **Data Processing**: Loading and standardizing climate reconstruction data from various sources
 - **Historical Analysis**: Processing and analyzing historical drought/flood records